 After an anonymous tip about some papers by the Şen Research Group with possible duplicated graphs, I started digging around a bit more.
 And I found a couple more papers with duplications.
 And more.
 Quite a lot more.
 As of now, the SRG has 84 papers flagged on PubPeer.
-[Google Sheet link]Continue reading “Big trouble in a nanoparticles lab”
+[Excel spreadsheet; PDF version]Continue reading “Big trouble in a nanoparticles lab”

 How does one scan for duplicated images in scientific paper, and how can one determine if those are a sign of misconduct?
 This post will give some background about my past and current work on this topic.Continue reading “Scanning for duplications”